Recovery = benefit and good scheduling = good training

 |Long Run||18 miles @ 1:00/mile slower than marathon race pace||4 or more days||recovery run or speed development||recovery run|

-Lactate threshold recovery is closer to about four days.
-According to Pfitzinger tempo runs are the easiest to recover from because they don’t break down the body as much as long runs or V02 max intervals.
-“A runner could do a lactate threshold workout about every four days and be fully recovered for a less important race.
+Holy grail of Lactate threshold recovery is closer to probably four days.
+According to Pfitzinger tempo runs are the easiest to recover from because they break down the body the least.
+“An athlete could do a lactate threshold workout roughly every four days and easily be fully recovered for a less important race.
 For a major race I would recommend eight days or more after the last lactate threshold workout.”

-Speed repetitions, if done as longer intervals like repeat 400ms, can be as taxing as V02 max workouts.
-However, Pfitzinger points out that a workout such as extended strides of 150m or 200m require less recovery and could be done closer to a race, and can be completed several times per week during training.
+Faster speed repetitions, if performed as longer intervals like repeat 400ms, can just be as taxing as V02 max workouts and need to be monitored and used sparingly.
+However, workout such as extended strides of 150m or 200m require less recovery and could be done that bit closer to a race.

-Recovery time from a long run varies, but four days is generally the minimum amount of time necessary for complete recovery, although glycogen stores usually are replenished within about 48 hours.
+Recovery time required from a long run varies depending on the intensity and duration, but four days is generally the minimum recommended amount of time required for complete recovery, although your glycogen stores usually are replenished within roughly about 48 hours.

 HOW TO MAKE ADJUSTMENTS

 Using this information should allow you to plan your training to best yield the best outcome knowing how to peak for your event with the right amount of recovery and training effect